Facilitating the "Great Bake Off" of Bioinformatics Workflows

 AP

-A command line tool and Java API for the automated exploration of possible computational pipelines (scientific workflows) from large collections of computational tools.
+A CLI, Java API and RESTful API for the automated generation of computational pipelines (scientific workflows) from large collections of computational tools.

 RESTful APE